Dear Students and Educators:

 Where can I get more information?

-Since 2001, Connecticut AHEC has supported the guide—first in print and since the 4th edition, online.
-With over 25,000 page views per year, Connecticut AHEC is proud to contribute to the promotion of health careers through the publication of this guide.
-We hope that students and educators will find it to be a useful resource in learning about and planning for a ‘H.O.T. career in Connecticut.’
+Since 2001, CT AHEC has supported the guide—first in print and since the 4th edition, online.
+With over 19,000 page views per year, CT AHEC is proud to contribute to the promotion of health careers, including public health, through the publication of this guide.
+We hope that students and educators will find it to be a useful resource in learning about and planning for a “H.O.T. career in Connecticut.”

 Director, Connecticut AHEC Program